-I am a Visitor in the Centre for Heritage and Museum Studies in the School of Archaeology and Anthropology at the Australian National University, where I was awarded a Vice-Chancellor's Award in 2012.
-I have a PhD in performance/theatre studies.
+Dr Adele Chynoweth is a Lecturer at the Centre for Heritage and Museum Studies, in the School of Archaeology and Anthropology at the Australian National University.
+Adele is the recipient of the 2018 Vice-Chancellor's Award for Public Policy and Outreach.

 Adele trained as a theatre director at the Flinders University Drama Centre and her PhD concerns contemporary Australian drama.
 Her directing credits include State Theatre SA, Vitalstatistix – National Women’s Theatre, the 3rdInternational Women’s Playwrights Conference and the Adelaide College of the Arts.
 In 2016, Adele was commissioned by the Street Theatre to develop and direct a new work, Under Sedation: Canberra Verse Remixed.